jacob-derynk/wd-zs20_project/README.md

 # wd-zs20_project
+## Landing page for a political party
 Semestral project for Web Design course taken in winter semester of 2020.